 Native plants are featured throughout the grounds of the Lake Hopatcong Foundation, located at 125 Landing Road in Landing, NJ.
 Visitors are welcome to explore our interpretive gardens, which highlight the beauty and benefits of native species through informative signage and seasonal displays.

-We have three main garden areas:
+We have three main garden areas.

 Whether you're new to native plants or looking for ideas for your own yard, our gardens are open for self-guided visits and offer practical, local examples of sustainable landscaping.
+For a virtual look at some of the plants in our garden, click HERE.

 Native plants occur naturally in a region in which they evolved and are easier on the environment because they are adapted to the local landscape and generally require less water, less fertilizer, and little maintenance after they are established.